 Sending Data From Your Thing

-It starts by using the AWS IoT Device SDK, using either MQTT or HTTP, to publish data from the device to the AWS IoT platform.
-The AWS IoT platform includes a message broker (which is more or less invisible to you, no servers involved) that supports these two protocols.
+It starts by using the AWS IoT Device SDK, using either MQTT or HTTP, to publish data from the device to AWS IoT Core.
+(Or if you want a full OS for your device, Amazon FreeRTOS comes ready to connect to AWS IoT as well.)
+AWS IoT Core includes a message broker (which is more or less invisible to you, no servers involved) that supports these two protocols.
 MQTT is a great protocol for IoT but sometimes HTTP is just more convenient.
 (Websockets is also supported, which we’ll discuss later.)

-IoT Rule Actions are triggered by rules and essentially let you invoke a variety of AWS services and pass some data from the thing’s message to that service.
+IoT Rule Actions are triggered by rules and let you invoke a variety of AWS services and pass some data from the thing’s message to that service.
 Perhaps most commonly, you would trigger a Lambda function.
-But as you can see from the above diagrams, you can do a lot of other interesting things like send the data to Kinesis, CloudWatch, SNS, or even write directly to DynamoDB or ElasticSearch.
+But as you can see from the above diagrams, you can do a lot of other interesting things like send the data to Kinesis, CloudWatch, SNS, or even write directly to DynamoDB, S3, or ElasticSearch.
+One other interesting option is the Salesforce action… right from IoT Core, you can write data to Salesforce to, for example, trigger customer serivce followup actions in Salesforce when a device sends an error code.
 The full list of available IoT Rule Actions is here.

 So to summarize, a typical flow might be something like this: